 Annual declaration for tax (financial) advisers

-The annual declaration is a simple way to demonstrate that you meet ongoing registration requirements as a tax (financial) adviser, including:
+You must complete an annual declaration to demonstrate that you meet the ongoing registration requirements as a tax (financial) adviser, including:

 - having professional indemnity insurance cover

 - undertaking continuing professional education/development (for individuals only)

 There is no payment required for the annual declaration process.

 Individual proof of identity checks